CmrCrabs/NEA/paperwork.typ

 - $alpha = "roughness"^2$

 ==== Distance Fog & Sun @Acerola-SOS
 To hide the imperfect horizon line we use a distance fog attenuated based on height.
-In order to do this we use the depth buffer to determine the depth of each pixel and then based on that scale the light color to be closer to a defined fog color.
+In order to do this we use the depth buffer to determine the depth of each pixel and then based on that scale ($"lerp"$?) the light color to be closer to a defined fog color.
 Finally we blend a sun into the skybox based on the light position.

-==== Color Grading (Unfinished) @Acerola-SOS in order to really sell the sun being as bright as it would be on an open ocean, we apply a bloom pass to the whole image.
+//==== Color Grading (Unfinished) @Acerola-SOS
+//in order to really sell the sun being as bright as it would be on an open ocean, we apply a bloom pass to the whole image.
 In order to prevent it from being completely blown out we then apply a tone mapping to rebalance the colors.

 #pagebreak()